Edchja/cheat-sheet/README.md

-# cheat-sheet
+# Cheat-Sheet

-Various documentations about topics and cheat sheets for that
+Cheat Sheet is a collection about various topics that consits of

+- Documentations
+- Configuration Guides
+- Cheat Sheets

+---

+## Table of contents